apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The 7 things you need to know for Thursday, August 17**
+**Blasphemous 2 review: Metroidvania with a potent world and weak bosses**

-You can read more about it [here](https://www.washingtonpost.com/the-seven/2023/08/17/what-to-know-for-august-17/).
+You can read more about it [here](https://www.polygon.com/reviews/23834535/blasphemous-2-review-metroidvania-weapons-release-date).

 ## Requirements
 - Python 3.8